bekzod-murotboyev/reflect-telegram-bot/README.md

 }
 ```
-Utilizing `TelegramFeignMapper`, developers gain the ability to transmit messages with custom structures or additional fields tailored to their specific requirements.
+Utilizing `reflector`, developers gain the ability to transmit messages with custom structures or additional fields tailored to their specific requirements.
 This facilitates the integration of diverse message types, such as media files, interactive buttons, or any other custom content.

 ---